chrishart0/arcadian-cloud-hugo/content/posts/cms/2022-08-02-top-5-best-headless-cms.md

 See their pricing page: https://www.contentful.com/pricing/

-##### Free tier (Meh [🤷,](https://emojipedia.org/person-shrugging/) be careful of getting locked into that paid tier)
+##### Free tier (Meh 🤷, be careful of getting locked into that paid tier)

 > Get your API keys and start hacking.
 Ideal for individual developers working on personal sites, hackathons, or philanthropic projects.

 - 5 User free
     - Either admin or editor role, no custom roles
 - 2 Locales
-- 48 Content types
-- 25k records
+- Bandwidth: 100GB / month
+- 1M API calls/month
 - 50MB Assets 🤮
     - That's going to run out very very fast if you have a few photos per page
-- Asset bandwidth: .75TB

 ##### Paid pricing (🤮)

-- Starts at $489/mo!
+- Starts at $300/mo!
 Hope you don't need to move past free tier for your small personal project

 ### [Strapi](https://strapi.io/)